-An active performer, pedagogue and composer, Phillips has taught and performed throughout the United States, England and Japan.
-He has previously served on the faculty of Grinnell College, the adjunct faculty of Oakland University (Rochester, MI) and Macomb Community College (Macomb, MI), and is actively sought as a guest artist, clinician and adjudicator throughout the country.
-As a performer, Phillips has performed with artists/groups such as Lewis Nash, Christian McBride, Terrence Blanchard, Wycliffe Gordon, Bobby McFerrin, Marcus Belgrave, Terrell Stafford, Maceo Parker, Pat Bianchi, Ira Sullivan, Pat Harbison, The Temptations, Red Holloway, Greg Gisbert, the Lexington Philharmonic, the Pontiac-Oakland Symphony and many others.
-As a recording artist, Phillips released his debut CD "Yaktown Nights" in 2004, “The String Theory” in November of 2010 and “The Reckoning” (featuring New York standouts Pat Bianchi on Hammond Organ, Greg Gisbert on trumpet and Lewis Nash on drums) in 2013.
-His latest recording project "Duality" (Aug, 2015) is a double album featuring a unique synergy between straight-ahead jazz and hip hop music.
+An active performer, pedagogue and composer, Phillips has taught and performed throughout the United States, Europe, Africa and Asia.
+He previously served on the full time faculty of Grinnell College, the adjunct faculty of Oakland University (Rochester, MI) and Macomb Community College (Macomb, MI), and is actively sought as a guest artist, clinician, lecturer, panelist and adjudicator throughout the country.
+As a performer, Phillips has shared the stage with artists/groups such as Lewis Nash, Christian McBride, Terrence Blanchard, Wycliffe Gordon, Bobby McFerrin, Marcus Belgrave, Terrell Stafford, Maceo Parker, Pat Bianchi, Ira Sullivan, The Temptations, Red Holloway, Greg Gisbert, and many others.
+As a recording artist, Phillips released his debut CD Yaktown Nights in 2003, The String Theory in November of 2010, and The Reckoning (featuring New York standouts Pat Bianchi - organ, Greg Gisbert – tpt and Lewis Nash - dr) in 2012.
+His latest recording project Duality (2015) is a double album featuring a unique synergy between straight-ahead jazz and hip hop music.